I beg to move,

 More exploration is needed to realise the basin’s full potential.
 Transferable tax history, delivered by the Chancellor last year, is expected to remove barriers to late-life investment.
 The problem was that the tax advantages that a tier 1 company built up may have prevented other investors from getting involved in the oil industry, because they are unable to use the decommissioning tax breaks.
 That is very important, and it demonstrates the UK Exchequer’s broad shoulders.

 Maximising the potential of existing fields is key to sustaining production at current levels to 2050.
-Oil & Gas UK estimates that
+Oil and Gas UK estimates that

 “between 12 and 16 oil and gas developments could get the go-ahead this year”—